 Last week, Global Trade Watch Director Lori Wallach spoke to Moyers & Company about NAFTA at age 20, and what it portends for other trade treaties like the Trans-Pacific Partnership.
 Below is a transcript of the conversation, edited for clarity.

-Joshua Holland: Last Wednesday was the twentieth anniversary of NAFTA going into effect.
+Joshua Holland: Last Wednesday was the 20th anniversary of NAFTA going into effect.
 Has it at least led to an increase in the trade of goods and services between the US, Canada and Mexico?

 Lori Wallach: That is the only measure where you can show that the promises of NAFTA’s proponents were met.
 The flow of goods has increased.
 Unfortunately, that flow has been a huge surge of imports into the United States, from Mexico, and, interestingly, from Canada, so that we’ve seen the displacement of one million jobs on net because of the huge increase — a 450 percent increase — in our trade deficit in the 20 years since NAFTA went into effect.